How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 A common question I get is: What is a title document?

-A title is an official document which proves legal ownership of a property or asset.
+A title is an official document that proves the legal ownership of a property or asset.
 It serves as evidence that you are the rightful owner.
-Titles can represent ownership of tangible assets like real estate or vehicles.
-And intangible assets such as trademarks or intellectual property.
+Titles can represent ownership of tangible assets like real estate or vehicles or intangible assets such as trademarks or intellectual property.

 In short, holding a title means you have the legal right to use, sell, or transfer the asset.